trunk-io/docs/merge/readme.md

 ---
 description: >-
-  An overview of Trunk Merge, a parallel merge queue to speed up developer workflows.
+  Overview of Trunk Merge, a parallel merge queue to speed up developer workflows.
 ---